Be Sew Crafty – Freelance Client

 What was the outcome?

-After learning social media strategy and development from me, Toni jumped from 50 followers at the end of March 2018 to 519 followers at the end of July 2018.
+After learning social media strategy and development from me, Toni jumped from 50 followers at the end of March 2018 to 620 followers as of 2019.
 Her facebook’s reach and engagement numbers have also doubled since our lessons!
+With a niche, local-focused small-business, I found her a right-sized audience of highly engaged clients.